 Transport – Facts and Figures

-- The Swiss travel further by train than anyone else in the world, clocking up an average of 2,400 km per person every year.
+The Swiss travel further by train than any other nation in Europe, clocking up an average of 2,400 km per person every year.

-- Its most major feat of engineering is the 57 km-long Gotthard base tunnel – the longest rail tunnel in the world – which opened in 2016.
-Every day 325 trains travelling at speeds of up to 250 km/h make their way through the Gotthard tunnel.
+The country's greatest engineering feat is the 57 km-long Gotthard base tunnel – the longest rail tunnel in the world – which opened in 2016.
+Every day, 325 trains travel through the Gotthard tunnel at speeds of up to 250 km/h.

-- Switzerland’s sea-going fleet is stationed in Basel.
+Switzerland’s sea-going (merchant) fleet is based in Basel.

-- The automated M2 line of the Lausanne Métro climbs 338 metres, with inclines as high as 12% in some places.
+- The automated M2 line of the Lausanne Métro climbs 338 metres, with inclines as steep as 12% in some places.
 This is a world-first for rubber-tyred underground trains.